 That assumption is wrong so prepare your mind.
 It might take a while to feel at home in a new country.
-Even when you have family around, you might still feel lonely.
+Even with family around, you might still feel lonely.
 Relocation is a huge change.
 I advise you have a solid support system, physically or virtually and intentionally keep up with your people.
-Also, be open and put in the effort to build a new community in your new place.
+In addition, be open and put in the effort to build a new community in your new place.

-If your romantic life took a hit too and you find yourself in a long-distance relationship, get some tips here to help you have a good relationship.
+If your romantic life took a hit too and you find yourself in a long-distance relationship, get some tips here to help you build a good relationship.

 People say you start to feel at home with time so, I expect that too.
 Till then, hang in there.
 God’s got you.

 6. You are still a sojourner in this world so, remember your purpose for being here.